 If your employer decides to leave the TPS or LGPS, your benefits accrued to date will be protected, will continue to be index-linked, in line with the annual pensions increase (currently CPI inflation) and you will become a deferred member.
 You can claim your TPS or LGPS pension benefits at your normal retirement age, or earlier if you take an actuarial reduction.

-We recommend that you contact Lighthouse Financial Advice for personal independent financial advice.
+We recommend that you seek personal independent financial advice.

 The adviser will discuss your personal circumstances and financial position with you.
 They should also be able to:

 - Check the difference between the TPS and proposed new scheme.

 - Compare the benefits you might build up in the TPS against the proposed new scheme.

 - If there are different options available, advise which one is best suited to you.

 - Assess your current level of pension benefits against your retirement plans and advise accordingly.